metamn/mr-ui/src/basics/Colors/ColorSpaces.md

 # Color Spaces

-To make colors quantifiable color models and color spaces like RGB or CMYK are used.
+To make colors quantifiable, computable color models and color spaces like RGB or CMYK are used.

 CMYK is specific for print, RGB, HSL is specific for computer monitors.

 ## RGB vs HSL

-RGB is a color model where each color has three main properties: the amount of red, green and blue in each color.
+RGB is a color model where each color has three main properties: the amount of `red`, `green` and `blue` in each color.
 Colors in RGB are created by adding / mixing these three basic colors / properties.

 There is a fourth, optional property: alpha transparency, or opacity, defining how transparent a color is.